bearpersson/flyg/README.md

 # ✈️ Flyg

-Flyg is a simple library for building components with javascript.
+Flyg is a simple library for building components with javascript template literals.
+In addition to standard string interpolation, flyg offers the ability to interpolate dom elements and keeping its references for further manipulation and event binding.

 ## Installation